 At Hurst Drive Primary School, we are committed to ensuring equality of opportunity for all pupils, staff, parents and carers irrespective of race, gender, disability, belief, sexual orientation, age or socio-economic background.
 We aim to develop a culture of inclusion and diversity in which all those connected to the school feel proud of their identity and ability to participate fully in school life.

 We tackle discrimination through the positive promotion of equality, by challenging bullying and stereotypes and by creating an environment which champions respect for all.

-At Hurst Drive Primary School, we believe that diversity is a strength which should be respected and celebrated by all those who learn, teach and visit us.
+At Hurst Drive Primary School, we believe that diversity is a strength which should be respected and celebrated.

 Equality in Teaching and Learning